Tonyfu09/2023-24_OSWE_Note/README.md

 ### .NET Framework Class For Serialization
 More serializes and deserializes objects to and from Microsoft XML documents, Example as follows code for create a class with purchase order, then read and write the purchase order.
 [Microsoft - XmlSerializer](https://learn.microsoft.com/en-us/dotnet/api/system.xml.serialization.xmlserializer?view=net-8.0)

+Example of .NET framwork show to how the leverage the gadget wraps and create an object that you can use as binding source.
+That means this class allow the adversary to wrap the usefal object to obtain RCE [HackTricks - .NET deserialization](https://book.hacktricks.xyz/pentesting-web/deserialization/basic-.net-deserialization-objectdataprovider-gadgets-expandedwrapper-and-json.net)

+As the resources of gadget that could possible use for exploit, https://github.com/pwntester/ysoserial.net

 ### PHP deserialization